 Cornell researchers adhere to many policies, guidelines, and codes that are important to conducting research at Cornell University.
-The Vice Provost for Research is the executive responsible for a number of the policies.
+The Vice President for Research and Innovation is the executive responsible for a number of the policies.
 Some of them are included here.

 For a complete list of University Policies, see Cornell University Policy Office.